ElaraLang/elara-go/specification.md

 # Elara Programming Language Specification

+## Chapter 0 - Grammar Syntax

+This specification uses a modified form of [ANTLR4 Grammar Syntax](https://github.com/antlr/antlr4/blob/master/doc/index.md) to describe the grammar of Elara.

+In many cases, natural language may be used instead of a strict ANTLR-compliant syntax for the sake of simplicity.

+Literal patterns (for example a pattern matching the character sequence `/*`) should have their characters separated by spaces (the previous example becomes `/ *`).

 ## Chapter 1 - Lexical Structure

 ### 1.1 - Unicode

 Elara programs are encoded in the [Unicode character set](https://unicode.org) and almost all Unicode characters are supported in source code.

+Elara Source Code should either be encoded in a UTF-8 or UTF-16 format.

 ### 1.2 - Line Terminators